SES Water up for sale in UK as Japanese owners pay £7.8mn dividend

 SES Water’s Japanese owners are paying a £7.8mn dividend and putting the business up for sale as the UK’s privately owned water companies come under pressure to invest in ageing infrastructure.

-The company, which provides water for about 745,000 people in south-east London, West Sussex and Kent, has been put on the market by its owners Sumitomo and Osaka Gas, according to two sources close to the sales process.
+The company, which provides water for regarding 745,000 people in south-east London, West Sussex and Kent, has been put on the market by its owners Sumitomo and Osaka Gas, according to two sources close to the sales process.
 Macquarie Capital is acting as adviser to the companies.

 SES’s Japanese owners are understood not to have wanted to put equity into the business and instead decided to sell, one person close to the discussions said.
-The company is one of six water-only providers in England and is responsible for supplying Gatwick airport, which was forced to close restaurants and toilets for one day last July after pipes burst.
+The company is one of six water-only providers in England and is responsible for supplying Gatwick airport, which was forced to close restaurants and toilets for one day last July following pipes burst.

 The sale comes as privately owned water and sewage companies in England and Wales face the biggest wave of protests since privatisation 33 years ago.
 The companies are accused of massive water leakage and pollution failures, including tipping unknown quantities of storm water and sewage into coastal waters and rivers.